 Newsletter

-Evidence on the effects of biofeedback in improving cognitive functioning
+Evidence on the effects of biofeedback on improving cognitive functioning

-HRV biofeedback has been shown to be effective in improving cognitive functions and emotional skills.
+HRV biofeedback has proven effective for improving cognitive functions and emotional skills.

-A study by Kim and colleagues showed that, after a HRV biofeedback training program, people with severe brain injury were able to increase their HRV and also showed improvements in emotional regulation, working memory, attention and problem solving.
+A study by Kim and colleagues showed that, after an HRV biofeedback training program, people with severe brain injury increased their HRV and also showed improvements in emotional regulation, working memory, attention and problem-solving.
 These results suggest that this intervention may be useful as a complementary tool in cognitive rehabilitation (Kim et al., 2013).

-A study by Kim and colleagues showed that, after a HRV biofeedback training program, people with severe brain injury were able to increase their HRV and also showed improvements in emotional regulation, working memory, attention and problem solving.
+A study by Kim and colleagues showed that, after an HRV biofeedback training program, people with severe brain injury increased their HRV and also showed improvements in emotional regulation, working memory, attention and problem-solving.
 These results suggest that this intervention may be useful as a complementary tool in cognitive rehabilitation (Kim et al., 2013).

 This intervention has also shown benefits in older adults, especially in reducing emotional symptoms and improving cognitive functions.